stolostron/multicluster-global-hub/doc/README.md

 2. You cannot drill down by selecting the first datapoint from the `Policy Group Compliancy Overview` dashboard.
 You can drill down the `Offending Policies` dashboard when you click a datapoint from the `Policy Group Compliancy Overview` dashboard, but it is not working for the first datapoint in the list.
 This issue also applies to the `Cluster Group Compliancy Overview` dashboard.

-3. If you detach the managed hub and rejoin it, The data (policies/managed clusters) might not be updated in time from the rejoined managed hub.
-You can fix this problem by restarting the `multicluster-global-hub-manager` pod on the global hub.

-4. A managed cluster that is not created successfully (clusterclaim `id.k8s.io` does not exist in the managed cluster) is not counted in global hub policy compliance database, but shows in the Red Hat Advanced Cluster Management policy console.
+3. A managed cluster that is not created successfully (clusterclaim `id.k8s.io` does not exist in the managed cluster) is not counted in global hub policy compliance database, but shows in the Red Hat Advanced Cluster Management policy console.